imacrayon/imacrayon.com/content/words/instant-search-with-alpine-ajax-and-laravel.md

 ## The View

 Since we're focusing on the user interface, let's start with the view so we can get a sense of how things will look and feel.
 We'll create a Blade template at `resources/views/contacts.blade.php`.
 It’s going to be a basic page with a search form followed by a list of contacts.
-I’m leaving CSS styling out of this walkthrough so that we can focus on writing good markup, style things however you’d like.
+I’m leaving CSS styling out of this tutorial so that we can focus on writing good markup, style things however you’d like.

 ```html{% raw %}
 <!-- resources/views/contacts.blade.php -->